egustavsson/long-read_scripts/README.md

 # Useful Long-Read RNA-Seq Analysis Scripts

 This repository contains a collection of scripts used for long-read RNA-seq data analysis.
-The scripts are designed to perform various tasks such as filtering FASTQ files based on read length and filtering GTF/GFF/GCT or similar tab-delimited files by gene of interest.
+The scripts are designed to perform various tasks such as filtering FASTQ files based on read length and filtering GTF/GFF/GCT or similar tab-delimited files by genes of interest.

 ## Script Descriptions